 |Best for interior safety applications

 |Ideal for commercial buildings to prevent burglary

 |Ideal for commercial buildings and skyscrapers with large windows

 Besides security purposes, glass is also used for many other applications.

 Lately, laminated glass has become a favored material in indoor and outdoor graphic projects.
 Photography and digital images have become common choices for incorporating design elements into architectural glass, and laminated glass has become the best glass to incorporate such design elements.

 Given the presence of the interlayer in laminated glass, designers can now use online design tools to include visual imagery on the glass.
 As such, laminated glass continues to be used by brands who wish to create a great impression on the public.

-The laminated glass vs. tempered glass comparison comes up often when building owners and homeowners are considering the best option for their window and door systems.
+The laminated glass vs. tempered glass comparison often comes up when building owners are considering the best option for their window and door systems.
 Some of the main features to look at to differentiate the two include the make-up, strength, cost, and the intended purpose for the glass installation.

 Looking for residential protection?
 At Riot Glass, we specialize in protecting your property with our patented bullet-resistant system, designed specifically for aluminium framed windows.
 Not sure if Riot Glass is right for your home?
 Explore our FAQs.

 HOW CAN WE HELP YOU?